Root Canal Treatment Cost

 Before starting any treatment it's always good thing to know more about the procedure that you will be undergoing.
-Therefore, we have tried to explain the Root canal treatment for you to understand.

 The tooth that requires treatment needs to isolated to prevent contamination from saliva using Rubber dam application.
 It takes a little extra time to apply rubber dam.

 Using dental burs and dental air-rotors, your dentist will then prepare access cavity opening to gain access to your pulp chamber and pulp canals.
 Good access opening is very important to have good visibility of the canal and easy access to pulp chamber.
 Using advanced "dental Loupes" also improves the visibility.

 After gaining access to pulp chamber, pulp remanents are removed from pulp chamber.
 Then root canals are located.
 Root Canals are irrigated using various medicated material such as Normal Saline & Sodium Hypochorite.
 Root Canals are shaped using Endomotors with rotary files.
 Handfiles are also used.
 Working length is determined using Apex locators and IOPA x-ray.

 Filling the prepared root canal:

 Root Canals are filled with materials like Gutta percha along with root canal sealer after cleaning and shaping.

 After filling the root canals with gutta percha, remaining prepared tooth is filled with the restorative material.